Chart Color Schemes

 Infrastructure

-Mawson Lakes has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Mawson Lakes has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified seven projects potentially impacting this region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects that may impact the area.
 Notable ones are Mawson Lakes Technology Precinct Expansion, Base Mawson Lakes, Montague Farm Estate, and The Lakeside Project.
-Below lists these projects in order of likely relevance.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.